CPaladiya/OpenCV_Practice/Readme.txt

 Ch6B : Color Picker project using webcam

-Ch7 : Shape detection, drawing contours, bounding box and text on it
+Ch7 : Shape detection, drawing contours, reducing noice based on area of object, bounding box and text on it

 Ch8 : Marker drawing project